-Whyte was born in West Chester, Pennsylvania in 1917.
-He joined the staff of Fortune magazine in 1946, after graduating from Princeton University and serving in the Marine Corps.
-His book The Organization Man (1956), based on his articles about corporate culture and the suburban middle class, sold more than two million copies.
-Whyte then turned to the topics of sprawl and urban revitalization, and began a distinguished career as a sage of sane development and an advocate of cities.
+Whyte was born in West Chester, Pennsylvania, in 1917.
+Following his graduating from Princeton University and service in the Marine Corps, he joined the staff of Fortune magazine in 1946.
+After his book The Organization Man (1956), which was based on his articles about corporate culture and the suburban middle class, sold over two million copies, Whyte turned to issues of sprawl and urban revitalization, which laid the ground for his distinguished career as a sage of sane development and an advocate of cities.

-In 1969 Whyte assisted the New York City Planning Commission in drafting a comprehensive plan for the city.
-Having been critically involved in the planning of new city spaces, he came to wonder how these spaces were actually working out.
-No one had researched this before.
-He applied for and received a grant to study the street life in New York and other cities in what became known as the Street Life Project.
-With a group of young research assistants, and camera and notebook in hand, he conducted pioneering studies on pedestrian behavior and breakthrough research on city dynamics.
+In 1969, Whyte assisted the New York City Planning Commission in drafting a comprehensive plan for the city.
+Dedicated to documenting the progress of recently planned urban spaces, he received a grant to study the street life of New York and other cities in what became known as the Street Life Project.
+Along with a group of young research assistants, and with camera and notebook in hand, he conducted pioneering research on pedestrian behavior and city dynamics.

 All told, Whyte walked the city streets for more than 16 years.
 As unobtrusively as possible, he watched people and used time-lapse photography to chart the meanderings of pedestrians.
-What emerged through his intuitive analysis is an extremely human, often amusing view of what is staggeringly obvious about people’s behavior in public spaces, but seemingly invisible to the inobservant.
+What emerged through his intuitive analysis is an extremely human, often amusing view of what is staggeringly obvious, but often goes unnoticed, about people’s behavior in public spaces.

-The core of Whyte’s work was predicated on the years he spent directly observing human beings, and he authored several texts about urban planning and design and human behavior in various urban spaces.
+While the core of Whyte’s work was predicated on the years he spent on direct observation, he authored several texts about urban planning, design, and human behavior in various urban settings, including: The Exploding Metropolis (1958); Cluster Development (1964); The Last Landscape (1968); The Social Life of Small Urban Spaces (1980); and City: Rediscovery of the Center (1988).
 Whyte served as an advisor to Laurence S. Rockefeller on environmental issues and as a key planning consultant for major U.S. cities, traveling and lecturing widely.
-He was a Distinguished Professor at Hunter College of the City University of New York.
-He was a trustee of the American Conservation Association, and was active in the Municipal Art Society, the Hudson River Valley Commission and President Lyndon B. Johnson’s Task Force on Natural Beauty.
+He was a Distinguished Professor at Hunter College of the City University of New York and a trustee of the American Conservation Association, and he was active in the Municipal Art Society, the Hudson River Valley Commission, and President Lyndon B. Johnson’s Task Force on Natural Beauty.

-Whyte suggested that through observation and by talking to people, we can learn a great deal about what people want in public spaces and can put this knowledge to work in creating places that shape livable communities.
-We should therefore enter spaces without theoretical or aesthetical biases, and “look hard, with a clean, clear mind, and then look again – and believe what you see.”
+The Power of Observation.
+By observing and by talking to people, Whyte believed, we can learn a great deal about what people want in public spaces and can put this knowledge to work in creating places that shape livable communities.
+We should therefore enter spaces without theoretical or aesthetic biases, and we should “look hard, with a clean, clear mind, and then look again – and believe what you see.”

 “What attracts people most, it would appear, is other people.”